 - Register to vote in their State,

-- Report a change of name to their voter registration office,
+- Report a change of name to their election official,

-- Report a change of address to their voter registration office,
+- Report a change of address to their election official,

 - Register with a political party.

 - Assist prospective enlistees and eligible citizens in completing applications.

 - Accept completed voter registration forms and send them to the appropriate election official by State deadline.
 Forms are not to be sent to the Federal Voting Assistance Program (FVAP).